ZenitechSoftware/AutSoft.UnitySupplements/Documentation/articles/ProjectSample.md

     services.AddEventBus();
 ```

-## Adding timeline
+## Adding the timeline package
 Adding more packages becomes more simple after the initial setup,we just need to add the UPM package

 ```PowerShell
 openupm add com.autsoft.unitysupplements.timeline
 ```

 And the dependencies found [here](xref:Dependencies.md).
 Since injecter is already added we can skip that.
-So we just add  *AutSoft.UnitySupplements.Timeline* to the asmdef references.
-And add the following line to **ConfigureServices** method inside the *AppInstallerCompositionRoot.cs* like before:
+So we just add  `AutSoft.UnitySupplements.Timeline` to the .asmdef references.
+And add the following line to **ConfigureServices** method inside the `AppInstallerCompositionRoot.cs` like before:

 ```csharp
     services.AddTimeline();
 ```

-Now the timeline packages is ready to use, in the right click menu we can create a basic timeline player, it can be found under AutSoft->Timeline.
+Now the timeline packages is ready to use, in the right click menu we can create a basic timeline player, it can be found under `AutSoft->Timeline.`

 ## Testing
 To test everything we are going to create a component which uses an injected **eventbus** to subscribe to the **CurrentTimeChanged** event of the timeline.
 So it prints the current state of the timeline to the console.